goeb/secure-exec-server/README.md

   CERTIFICATE  X509 certificate whose public key is used for authentication.
                It must be in PEM encoding.
                It must carry the x509v3 extension KeyUsage 'digitalSignature'.
+               If several certificates are specified, the authentication will succeed if at least 1 certificate verifies the signature.
   TCP-PORT     Listening port
 ```